rbw/aiosnow/docs/reference/response.rst

 Response
 ========

-Concrete Models' API methods, such as :meth:`~snow.model.table.TableModel.get_one` of :class:`~snow.model.table.TableModel`, returns this object as response to HTTP requests.
+Concrete Models' API methods, such as :meth:`~snow.models.table.TableModel.get_one` of :class:`~snow.models.table.TableModel`, returns this object as response to HTTP requests.

 Some facts about this object: